- Download our Moving to the UK Guide (PDF)

 Public healthcare in the United Kingdom

-GPs will likely be your first point of contact and can refer you to other specialist NHS services.
+GPs are generally the first point of contact for patients and can refer them to other specialist NHS services.
 Once in the UK, you should choose a local GP in your area and book an appointment to register as a patient.

-You should note that while public healthcare throughout the United Kingdom operates under the umbrella of the NHS, each country within the UK has its own NHS organisation.
-While the general process of accessing public healthcare is more or less the same in each of the UK’s four countries, there may be slight policy differences, such as whether prescription medication is partly subsidised or fully funded.
+While public healthcare throughout the United Kingdom operates under the umbrella of the NHS, each country within the UK has its own NHS organisation.
+The general process of accessing public healthcare is more or less the same in each of the UK’s four countries, but there are slight policy differences, such as whether prescription medication is partly subsidised or fully funded.
 You can find out more by visiting the NHS website of the area you will be moving to.

 Dentists in the United Kingdom